hackingmaterials/pv-vision/README.md

 ## Overview

- Image analysis of defects on solar cell
+ Image analysis of defects on solar cells.

 This package allows you to analyze electroluminescene (EL) images of PV module.
-The methos in this package include image segmentation, crack detection, defective cells classification and crack-power loss correlation.
+The methods in this package include image segmentation, crack detection, defective cells classification and crack-power loss correlation.

 You can either use the package `pv_vision` and write your own codes following the instruction in tutorials, or you can directly run our `pipeline.sh`.
 When `pipeline.sh` is used, `YOLO` model will be applied to do predictions in default.
 The output will give you the analysis from the model.